SyedImam1998/React-Router/README.md

        navigate('/host',{replace:true});
       ```

-    - Here replace prop will remove the history from the stack. let's say we have used this in the login page and we navigated to the host page, Now using browser back button if we go back we won't visit the login page.
+    - Here replace prop will remove the history from the stack. let's say we have used this in the login page and we navigated to the host page, After logging in successfully going /host route as naviagte logic written in login page, Now using browser back button if we go back we won't visit the login page.

       1. First Dashboard.
       2. Login page